brianjdowling101/project-1-concrete-handbag/README.md

 ![image](assets/images/contact.png)

 - Will recieve a Thank You Message!
+Encourages fans to stay connected, increasing loyalty and interaction.

 ![image](assets/images/thank%20you.png)